31 Jul 250 hrs entry-level Teacher training course

 - Introduction to the ethics and practical aspects of hands-on assists.

-During the days between the first and second residential week the students have to submit short videos of themselves teaching simple sequences.
+During the days between the first and second residential retreat the students have to submit short videos of themselves teaching simple sequences.
 They will receive feedbacks from the teacher for the videos they send, which is an invaluable tool of growth, since it helps tremendously the student to polish their cues, improve the energetic alignment expressed in the poses and their overall sequencing ability.

 The students keep in touch between themselves through a private Facebook group which is a great platform to share, inform and grow our community.